 There is no proctoring fee for exams taken at any DePaul campus.

 Scheduling a Local Exam

 An exam scheduling system is available in D2L for scheduling exams.
 When your instructor enters the exam name and dates into the system, you will receive email notification that you should sign up for an exam time.
-Students can usually sign up to take the exam with the regular class or at regularly scheduled times at the Loop, or O'Hare.
+Students can usually sign up to take the exam with the regular class or at regularly scheduled times at the Loop.

 Scheduling a Remote Exam

 A proctor is an impartial monitor who administers a student's exam and ensures the security and integrity of the exam process.
 If you live outside the Chicagoland area, it is your responsibility to secure an acceptable proctor to administer your exam.
 It's a good idea to find a proctor before you register for your first course.

 Please be aware that you may be charged a fee by your proctor for which you are responsible.
 You are also responsible for any costs incurred with the administration of your exam including postage to return the exam.
 Fees vary and only your proctor can provide specific charges.